Thinkintosh77/iOS_26.3-Research/README.md

-# iOS_26.3-Research
+# iOS 26.3/26.3.1 Research

-A Public Open-Source research framework with `.py` and `.sh` files created for analyzing iOS 26.3 security mechanisms.
+This private framework is designed to analyze and exploit the **Gatekeeper Lag** in the iOS activation state machine.
+By leveraging a high-frequency USB injection race, it allows for research into Hacktivation and state-injection bypasses on A14 and A12X/Z hardware, A Public Open-Source research framework with `.py` and `.sh` files created for analyzing iOS 26.3 security mechanisms.
 This project is designed to be advanced through the collective intelligence of the setupa12 community.

 **Disclaimer:** This research is conducted for educational and security analysis purposes only.
 All testing is performed on owner-controlled hardware.